 Understanding these costs matters because they scale with your usage.
 More traffic, more integrations, or stricter compliance requirements can increase spending.
 Knowing this helps you plan, compare platforms, and avoid unexpected costs.

-Key factors that influence the API management costs include the platform you choose, your API traffic volume, security and compliance needs, and integration complexity.
+Here are the key factors that influence the API management costs include the platform you choose, your API traffic volume, security and compliance needs, and integration complexity.

 Here’s a closer look at each factor that affects the API management costs: